 He has written and directed over 40 original audio plays performed live in several series he established at The Kennedy Center, The Henry Street Playhouse, The Jacob Burns Film Center, and The New Victory Theater in New York City as well as other venues across the country.
 His audio work has been broadcast nationwide on Sirius/XM Satellite Radio and on New York Public Radio.

 Yorinks has directed the radio works of Tom Stoppard, adapted and directed for radio Garson Kanin's The Rat Race, Kafka's The Metamorphosis, Gogol's The Portrait, Dickens' A Christmas Carol, and many other works of literature.
 His multimedia audio theater work, The Invisible Man, was commissioned by WNYC Radio and premiered at the opening of The Jerome L. Greene Performance Space in New York.
-Yorinks wrote an original radio play adaptation of Zora Neale Hurston's Their Eyes Were Watching God.
+Yorinks wrote an original audio play adaptation of Zora Neale Hurston's Their Eyes Were Watching God.
 The play, starring Phylicia Rashad and Roslyn Ruff, was performed live in New York City and was directed by Ruben Santiago-Hudson.
 Yorinks directed the radio broadcast, which premiered on September 14, 2012.
-His three and a half hour audio play, Dubliners: an audio play suite, based on the work of James Joyce, premiered in June 2014.
+A live version of the play recently re-opened the historic Billie Holiday Theater in Brooklyn, NY.
+Yorinks's three and a half hour audio play, Dubliners: an audio play suite, based on the work of James Joyce, premiered to great acclaim in June 2014.

 Airwayv launched on June 21st, 2016.